shajalahamedcse/full-stack-aws/readme.md

 Curious about the difference between continuous integration, continuous delivery, and continuous deployment?
 Check out the Continuous Delivery Explained guide.

-Within the AWS Console, navigate to the CodeBuild dashboard and click "Create project".
+Within the AWS Console, navigate to the CodeBuild dashboard and click **"Create Build Project"**.

 image